Log In Start studying!

 Ionising Radiation

 Do you remember ions from GCSE Chemistry?
-In case you've forgotten, ions are charged particles.
+In case you've forgotten, ions are charged particles

 Every atom contains an equal number of positively charged protons and negatively charged electrons.